-Picture making cookies with just five ingredients.
+Picture making cookies on a Tuesday night.
 Can you?
 Or is baking such a production in your mind that this doesn’t quite compute?
+With these 5 ingredient peanut butter cookies, you don’t need a special occasion to flip on the oven.

 Well, that’s because you’re not relying on miracle ingredient peanut butter.
 You may think you already understand peanut butter’s glory, having made peanut sauce or eaten a “bread-free PB&J” right from the spoon.
 But until you’ve seen how a cup of creamy peanut butter can turn into a batch of cookies, you haven’t admired the nut’s full range.